chrisism/script.ael.defaults/README.md

 # Advanced Kodi Launcher : Default plugins

 Default launchers, scanners and scrapers for AKL.
+This plugin can be used to create and launch basic ROM collections based on files and application available on your system.

 | Release | Status |
 |----|----|